rapodaca/dialect/src/manuscript.md

 The algorithm accepts an eligible atom `a` as input and returns its subvalence.
 First, the valence (sum of bond orders) for `a` is computed.
 Next, the ordered list of target valences (`T`) is obtained from Table 1.
 For each target valence (`t`), the difference (`d`) between `t` and `v` is computed.
 If this difference is non-negative, `d` is returned as the implicit hydrogen count.
 If no suitable target valence can be found, zero is returned.

-Consider an isolated atom having a `symbol` of "N" and an undefined `virtual_hydrogen` attribute.
+Consider an isolated atom having a `symbol` of "N" and a `hydrogens` attribute of `Implicit`.
 The atom's bond order sum is zero.
 Its default valences are 3 and 5.
 The difference `d` is found to be three (3 - 0).
 Therefore, subvalence of this atom is three.

-The carbon carbon atom of acetaldehyde illustrates the effect of substitution.
-Valence is three (2 + 1).
+The carbonyl carbon atom of acetaldehyde illustrates the effects of substitution and multiple bonding.
+This atom uses implicit hydrogen counting (`hydrogens` equals `Implicit`).
+Valence is therefore three (2 + 1).
 The first and only default valence for carbon is four.
 Subtracting three from four yields one, which is returned as the atom's subvalence.

 The phosphorous atom in phosphorous acid (H3PO3) illustrates the use of Algorithm 1 for atoms with multiple target valences.
-Given an undefined `virtual_hydrogen` attribute, the atom's bond order sum is four (2 + 1 + 1).
+Given a `hydrogens` attribute of `Implicit`, the atom's bond order sum is four (2 + 1 + 1).
 The first target valence is 3, but subtracting that value from four yields a negative number (-1).
 Continuing to the next default valence, 5, a difference of 1 is obtained.
 Therefore, the subvalence of the phosphorous-bearing atom is reported as 1.

 The subvalence of some atoms exceeds the largest default valence.
 In these cases, subvalence is reported as zero.
 Consider sodium perchlorate (NaClO4).
 The chlorine atom has a bond order sum of seven (2 + 2 + 2 + 1).
 From Table 1, the only target valence for chlorine is one.
 Subtracting seven yields a negative number (-6).
 Therefore, the subvalence is reported as zero.